-Sophomore tailback Jarek Broussard was named one of three annual recipients of the 2021 Mayo Clinic Comeback Player of the Year Award.
+Sophomore tailback Jarek Broussard was named one of three annual recipients of the Mayo Clinic Comeback Player of the Year Award, the tri-coordinators of the award announced on January 2.

 A member of CU's 2018 recruiting class, Broussard initially tore the anterior cruciate ligament (ACL) in his left knee in high school, but by the time he arrived on campus, he was still in the in the rehab progression; he thus redshirted that fall.
 Then in 2019, near the end of CU's August camp, he again tore the ACL in the same knee and subsequently had a second surgery and again missed the full season.
 He began a second rehabilitation immediately, and would spend the remainder of the fall, all of winter, and then the entire lockdown due to the COVID-19 pandemic in Boulder working with CU's sports medicine staff with his rehab.